Wellness Initiative: Tips for Healthy Living

 - Eat veggies with your meal!
 Why you ask?
 “Eating veggies actually makes you feel fuller so you end up eating less.” ~ Katherine Tallmadge, RD

 - Use Pam or some other cooking spray instead of margarine and you will SAVE about 100 calories.
 Saving calories is good.
-If you eat 100 less calories a day for one year, you will drop about 10 pounds by the end of the year.
+If you eat 100 fewer calories a day for one year, you will drop about 10 pounds by the end of the year.
 The same is true going the opposite direction.
 Eat 100 more calories a day for one year and you will be approximately 10 pounds heavier at the end of the year.

 - Do you have a stationary bike?
 Ride it while you talk on the phone.
 Even a slow speed will burn some calories.